HolyMeekrob/trello-yello/README.md

 Well, aside from the obvious rhyme, and the reference to the beverage [Mello Yello][mello-yello], using Trello Yello should be refreshing.
 Like an ice cold citrus drink on a hot summer day.
 I don't know.
 It's a name.
 What more do you want from me?

 ## Contributing
 Anyone is welcome to contribute!
-Please follow these steps:
+Please follow the [recommended GitHub steps][contribute].

-1. Fork the project
-2. Create a branch (meanigful names are good)
-3. Push your branch
-4. Create an [Issue][issue].
-Include a link to your branch and an explanation of what it does

 ## Etc
 - Code: [https://github.com/HolyMeekrob/trello-yello/][code]